BdR76/CSVLint/docs/readme.md

 work in most cases.
 Leave "Fixed positions" empty and the plug-in will try to detect fixed width columns same as auto-detect.

-Some data files contain comments or documentation about the data in the first lines of the file.
-When you set the "Skip lines" option to anything other than `0`, the column detection process will skip the first X lines of the file.
+Some data files contain comments or documentation about the data.

+You can select the "Skip lines" option and the column detection process will skip the first X lines of the file.
 For example when the first line of data (including header names) starts on line `16` then you can set "Skip lines" to `15`.
 Note that the `SkipLines` keyword is not officially part of the schema.ini format (please upvote [the suggestion here](https://feedback.azure.com/d365community/search/?q=schema.ini)), so applications that use the ODBC Text driver will ignore this setting.

+You can also indicate a comment character, any lines starting with this character will be skipped.
+Note that the `CommentChar` keyword is also not officially part of the schema.ini format.

 ![CSV Lint detect columns manually dialog](/docs/csvlint_detect_columns.png?raw=true "CSV Lint plug-in detect columns manually dialog")